 Online Master's Program

-Students completing a Master of Science (M.S.) degree in Agricultural and Extension Education will acquire knowledge and skills in foundational disciplines to plan, implement, and evaluate education and communication programs in the food, agricultural, and environmental sciences.
+Students completing a Master of Science (M.S.) degree in Agricultural Communication, Education, and Leasership (ACEL) will acquire knowledge and skills in foundational disciplines to plan, implement, and evaluate education and communication programs in the food, agricultural, and environmental sciences.

-The online M.S. degree in Agricultural and Extension Education is targeted toward early- and mid-career, place-bound, working professionals who need access to graduate education to advance their personal and professional goals.
+The online M.S. degree in ACEL is targeted toward early- and mid-career, place-bound, working professionals who need access to graduate education to advance their personal and professional goals.
 Equivalent in quality to the on-campus M.S. degree program, the Master of Science is not considered a terminal degree (an appropriate program for students who may be interested in doctoral education in the future).
 Our program is completely online and the course requirements for the program are listed in our Graduate Program Handbook

 Features of the program include:

-- Master of Science in Agricultural and Extension Education (Thesis or Non-Thesis Options).
-Minimum of 30 semester hours for the thesis option and 35 semester hours for the non-thesis option.
+- Minimum of 30 semester hours for the thesis option and 35 semester hours for the non-thesis option.

 - Students progress through their degree, enrolling in about six credit hours each term (Fall, Spring, and Summer) for two years.